dmartr/chocolatefactory/README.md

   - Keyrock Identity Management: To create the roles and permissions you must enter in the IdM portal (default localhost:8000).
 The administrator of the application (Willy Wonka) must register the Chocolate Factory as an application in the local instance of the IdM portal.
 Then the IdM provides the App two unique and permanent credentials: the OAuth Client ID and Client Secret.
 This credentials must be included in the WebApp's config file.

+  -Wilma PEP Proxy & AuthZforce Authentication PDP: A new dominion must be created in the AuthZforce and this dominion must be specified in the WebApp and PEP Proxy configuration files.